Salmandabbakuti/linkfolio-polygon/README.md

 LinkFolio is a platform enabling users to craft personalized digital profiles transformed into non-fungible tokens (NFTs).
 Seamlessly curate your profile with a bio, avatar, and custom links to social media, portfolios, and more.
 With LinkFolio, your digital identity becomes a unique NFT asset, offering ownership and authenticity.
 Whether you're a creator, influencer, or professional, LinkFolio provides a streamlined solution to manage your digital presence as valuable NFTs.

-Built on NERO Chain, LinkFolio leverages native Account Abstraction (AA) and Paymaster infrastructure to deliver a gasless, seamless onboarding experience.
-Users can claim and update their profiles without ever needing to hold or manage gas tokens, eliminating a major barrier to Web3 adoption.

 Craft your unique bio, avatar, and links to social media as properties and attributes of your nft.
 Own your soulbound digital identity effortlessly fully onchain.
 Think of it as web3 version of linktree profile as digital collectible.

 ### Features

-- **Gasless Experience:** Powered by NERO Chain Paymaster, users can interact without paying gas fees using ETH or stablecoins.
-- **Native Account Abstraction:** Streamlines wallet interactions and enhances user experience through smart contract-based wallets.
 - **Soulbound NFT Profiles:** Each profile is minted as a unique, non-transferrable NFT ensuring true ownership and authenticity.
 - **On-Chain Metadata:** All profile data is stored directly on-chain, ensuring permanence, integrity, and decentralization.
 - **Posts/Updates:** Share updates or announcements with your community through posts, enhancing engagement.